EXTRACTS FROM THE SPT ANNUAL REPORT - 2017

-To provide tracts, mainly those published by Brian Parr, free of charge to all who wish to distribute them, particularly in the UK
+- To provide tracts published by Brian Parr free of charge to all who wish to distribute them, particularly in the UK

 Youthful Days Magazine

-Because of the large number of Bible Class students, it has been necessary to produce a separate list of overseas participants for the 2016 Awards.
-Further copies of this list, for any who are interested, are available from Keith Wickens – Editor of Youthful Days.
+Award certificates are provided each year for all overseas Bible Class participants, and we are told this is both an incentive and an encouragement to the young ones, as well as to the Sunday school teachers.
+Because of the large number of Bible Class students, it has again been necessary to produce a separate list of overseas participants for the 2017 Awards.
+Copies of this list, for any who are interested, are available from the Editor of Youthful Days.

 Living Water Magazine